CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/Basic-BGP-Configuration.md

    leaf01(config-router-af)# neighbor 2001:db8:0002::0a00:1 activate
    ```

-   For BGP to advertise *IPv4* prefixes with IPv6 next hops, see {{<link url="Optional-BGP-Configuration#rfc-5549-support-with-global-ipv6-peers" text="RFC 5549 Support with Global IPv6 Peers">}}.
+   For BGP to advertise *IPv4* prefixes with IPv6 next hops, see {{<link url="Optional-BGP-Configuration#advertise-ipv4-prefixes-with-ipv6-next-hops" text="Advertise IPv4 Prefixes with IPv6 Next Hops">}}.

 4. Specify which prefixes to originate: